Market Report for New and Used Cars in the US

 Basing Your Purchasing Strategy Based on Demand in Overseas Markets

 Using the “export market first strategy”, the first order of business is to find an export market and then tailor the purchasing strategy based on this information.
 The first order of business is to look at the top markets for new and used cars and then base stateside purchasing on this demand.
-The following case study provides an example of how this process would look like in real life.
+The following case study provides an example of what this process would look like in real life.

 Case Study: Canada